aitchbi/spg/README.md

 # SPG: signal processing on graphs

-This package contains code for constructing signal-adapted systems of spectral kernels for a given graph and a given graph signal set, based on theory presented in the following [paper] (https://doi.org/10.1109/TSP.2016.2591513):
+This package contains code for constructing signal-adapted systems of spectral kernels for a given graph and a given graph signal set, based on theory presented in the following [paper](https://doi.org/10.1109/TSP.2016.2591513):

 > [1] Behjat et al., 2016.
 Signal-adapted tight frames on graphs.
 IEEE Trans.
 Signal Process.